sevcator/Active-Window/README.md

 Scripts:
-index.js - default version (title name and app name) index-launchtime - default version (title name and app name) but elapsed time using of start script mini.js - shows only app name mini-launchtime.js - shows only app name but elapsed time using of start script
+index.js - default version (title name and app name) index-launchtime.js - default version (title name and app name) but elapsed time using of start script mini.js - shows only app name mini-launchtime.js - shows only app name but elapsed time using of start script